Other Leaves: Alaska

 - An employee may not be fired or penalized for absences related to jury duty.
 See Jury Duty Leave.

 - An employer may not refuse to allow an employee time off to vote if the employee does not have two consecutive hours outside of work hours in which to vote.
 See Voting Leave.

-- An employer must provide a leave of absence in order for an employee to perform his or her military service.
+- An employer must provide a leave of absence in order for an employee to perform military service.
 See Military Leave.

 - An employer may not penalize a crime victim who must testify in a court proceeding.
 See Crime Victim's Leave.